 There she is: the world’s best duck (as decided by me) at Holzkäfer

-Beer and schnitzel are the bread and butter of Bavarian cuisine.
-We’ve discovered two heaven-like Berchtesgaden’s restaurants and would like to share our experience with you!
+Alright, and now for the really good stuff (did you get the pun?)!
+Food can make or break a tourist destination like Berchtesgaden.
+You probably already know that beer and schnitzel are the bread and butter of Bavarian cuisine.
+And on my trip to Berchtesgaden, I discovered two heaven-like Berchtesgaden’s restaurants and would like to share our experience with you!

-We’ve heard some good recommendations about Holzkäfer.
-And good it was indeed!
-The restaurant is so popular that you won’t get a seat without a reservation, and the food was so delicious that we went there twice.
+Before visiting Berchtesgaden, I’d heard many good things about Holzkäfer.
+And good it was indeed.
+Great, actually.
+The restaurant is so popular that you won’t get a seat without a reservation, and the food was so delicious that I went there twice in one trip.

 I had duck with sauerkraut and dumplings, and I swear it was the best duck in the world.
 The next time I ordered schnitzel and it was delicious as well.
 The restaurant even brews its own beer.

-Budget about EUR 70 (USD 82) for a dinner for two.
-Holzkäfer's website is only in German.
+Budget about EUR 80 for a dinner for two.

 You don’t need a reservation to dine in Gasthof Neuhaus.
 It lies in the very heart of Berchtesgaden, a few steps from the beautiful Berchtesgaden Castle, and is ideal for a beer or two with friends.
-The restaurant is spacious and popular, and you’ll need about EUR 60 (USD 70) for a dinner for two.
-Check out Gasthof Neuhaus on Tripadvisor to read reviews.
+The restaurant is spacious and popular, and you’ll need about EUR 65 for a dinner for two.
+Expect meat, meat, meat, dumplings, potatoes, and sauerkraut.

 It will take you only 35 minutes to drive to Salzburg from Berchtesgaden.